John-Nagle/lslutils/regioncrossing.md

 goes smoothly, presumably because some information is cached.

 Vehicles with more passengers increase the odds of a failure.

+### Test motorcycle

+[testbike.jpg]

+**Test motorcycle**

+*This is an experimental bike and may have problems.*

+We usually leave a free motorcycle with these fixes parked at Vallone/209/23/36.
+Look for a bike with yellow and black angled stripes.
+This identifies our current test bike.
+Feel free to take a copy.
+This bike also deals with the animation and camera problems mentioned below.

+It's been driven all over Heterocera and Kama City, usually around 20m/s, or 45mph.
+Don't bother slowing down for region crossings.

+Use of this bike requires wearing an RLV relay which will allow a forced sit to get fully automatic recovery from a half-unsit.
+We use "DM2-Meter V3.027", which is intended for combat games.
+There's a crate next to the parked bike which can be copied to get one.

+When you get on the bike, it will ask for teleport permission.
+It uses that to teleport you back to the bike if you come off at a region crossing.
+Pressing PAGE DOWN will trigger a test of the teleport/resit sequence.
+It will be triggered automatically should a half-unsit occur.
+Re-sitting is not yet reliable, but if it doesn't work, get off the bike and get back on to reset.
+Report problems to "animats" in Second Life.
+Video of problems would be appreciated.

+This a test vehicle.
+That's why the yellow and black stripes.
+It tends to go airborne at high speeds, and isn't useful for racing.
+But it will get you around Second Life.

 ### Half-unsit recovery as a fix to the sim system
 Script-based recovery is a workaround for a bug in the underlying sim system.